Admissions and Financial Aid

 If you earned the master's degree more than seven years prior to admission, once admitted, you may petition to the Academic Affairs Committee for a credit reduction but final transfer credit approval rests with the dean of Graduate Studies and Research.

-Full-time students are eligible for full tuition waivers, a waiver of the educational operations fee, a health insurance credit, and graduate assistant stipends to cover educational expenses and to help defray living costs.
+Full-time students are eligible for full tuition credits, a waiver of the educational operations fee, a health insurance credit, and graduate assistant stipends to cover educational expenses and to help defray living costs.
 Students may receive these assistantships for their first three years of study.

 In return for the stipend, depending on the level of assistantship desired, students are expected to provide 18 hours of research, teaching, or administrative assistance per week to the campus.